jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 ---
 <span class="big-letter">T</span>he Socratic method is a form of cooperative dialogue whereby participants make assertions about a particular topic, investigate those assertions with questions designed to uncover presuppositions and stimulate critical thinking, and finally come to mutual agreement and understanding about the topic under discussion.

 In more formal educational settings, the Socratic method is harnessed by teachers to ‘draw out’ knowledge from students.
-The teacher does not directly impart knowledge, but asks probing, thought-provoking questions to kickstart a dialogue between teacher and student, allowing students to formulate answers for themselves.
+The teacher does not directly impart knowledge, but asks probing, thought-provoking questions to kickstart a dialogue between teacher and student, allowing students to formulate answers and principles for themselves.

+As Stanford University comment in [an issue of their Speaking of Teaching newsletter](https://tomprof.stanford.edu/posting/810):

+>The Socratic method uses questions to examine the values, principles, and beliefs of students.
+Through questioning, the participants strive first to identify and then to defend their moral intuitions about the world which undergird their ways of life.
+Socratic inquiry deals not with producing a recitation of facts... but demands rather that the participants account for themselves, their thoughts, actions, and beliefs...
+Socratic inquiry aims to reveal the motivations and assumptions upon which students lead their lives.

 Proponents of the Socratic method argue that, by coming to answers themselves, students better remember both the answer and the logical reasoning that led them there than they would if someone had simply announced a conclusion up front.
 Furthermore, people are generally more accepting of views they’ve come to based on their own rational workings.